-Within three business days of an appeal, the Director will send a Notice of Appeal to both Parties that an appeal has been filed.
+Within three (3) business days of an appeal, the Director will send a Notice of Appeal to both Parties that an appeal has been filed.
 This Notice will include the basis for appeal and the designated University Appellate Body.
-The University Appellate Body for Discriminatory Misconduct is a single Appeal Administrator as designated by the Vice President for Student Life.
+The designated University Appellate Body for Discriminatory Misconduct is a single Appeal Administrator.
+The Appeal Administrator is not the Investigator, the Decision-Maker or the Chief Civil Rights Officer.